-ATLANTA (July 18, 2019) – Today, the U.S. Environmental Protection Agency (EPA) announced $2.3 million in funding for 21 small businesses to develop technologies that will help protect human health and the environment by monitoring air quality, treating drinking water, cleaning up contaminated sites, and creating greener, less toxic materials.
-Region 4 will receive $200,000 to focus on water quality and debris management.
+DENVER– Today, the U.S. Environmental Protection Agency (EPA) announced $2.3 million in funding for 21 small businesses to develop technologies that will help protect human health and the environment by monitoring air quality, treating drinking water, cleaning up contaminated sites, and creating greener, less toxic materials.

 “These funds support small businesses that have developed new technologies to monitor air quality, test for PFAS, and address other pressing environmental challenges,” said EPA Administrator Andrew Wheeler.
 “Through EPA’s Small Business Innovation Research program, we provide important assistance to entrepreneurs as they develop innovative solutions that will strengthen both environmental protections and economic growth.”

 “EPA grants continue to help companies invest in innovative technologies that will enhance our ability to address significant human health and environmental concerns,” said EPA Regional Administrator Gregory Sopkin.
 “We look forward to the development and application of these tools and their contribution to the welfare of communities here in Colorado and across the nation.”

 These 21 small businesses are receiving Phase I contracts from EPA’s Small Business Innovation Research (SBIR) program, which awards contracts annually through a two-phase competition.
 Companies compete for a Phase I award of up to $100,000 by submitting research that addresses key environmental issues.
 After receiving a Phase I award, companies are eligible to compete for a Phase II award of up to $300,000 to further develop and commercialize the technology.